VolkmarR/DevOpsExample/README.md

 ### Setup

 GitHub Actions triggers nuke and pulumi.
-Therefore it is neccessary to define the environment variable as Repository secrets.
+Therefore, it is necessary to define the environment variable as Repository secrets.

 * DIGITALOCEAN_TOKEN
 * PULUMI_ACCESS_TOKEN